rA3ka/AnyoneGuard/README.md

 chmod go= PeerPrivate1.key
 ```
 > [!NOTE]
-> It is advised to only deploy this setup on a server that you trust and control.
+> It's advised to only deploy this setup on a server that you trust and control.
+>
+##### If needed, make sure the Wireguard Server's `ListenPort = 51828` is reachable from outside the Local Network, only UDP is required.